vds2212/vim-orpheus/README.md

-# vim-orpheus
+# Orpheus

-A Vim plugin that spreads on one screen all the unsaved buffers
+Orpheus introduce the `:Nde` (Near Death Experience) command that display all the unsaved buffer in one screen.